ferparra/My-Readwise/pages/Rational Emotive Behavior Therapy - Wikipedia (highlights).md

 	  D –	The person's disputes of A, B, and C. In latter thought E –	The effective new philosophy or belief that develops in that person through the occurrence of D in their minds of A and B
 	  F –	The developed feelings of one's self either at point[which?] and after point C or at point[which?] after point E.
-	- the concepts and philosophies of life of unconditional self-acceptance, other-acceptance, and life-acceptance are effective philosophies of life in achieving mental wellness and mental health.
+	- the concepts and philosophies of life of unconditional [[self-acceptance]], other-acceptance, and life-acceptance are effective philosophies of life in achieving mental [[wellness]] and [[mental health]].
 	- human beings are inherently fallible and imperfect and that they are better served by accepting their and other human beings' totality and humanity, while at the same time they may not like some of their behaviors and characteristics.
 	- people had better accept life with its hassles and difficulties not always in accordance with their wants, while trying to change what they can change and live as elegantly as possible with what they cannot change